besarthoxhaj/breakfast/sql/POSTGRESQL.md

 ### Installation

-There are always some problem when installing software.
-Most of the time that shouldn't be the case.
+There are always some problem when installing software, that shouldn't be the case.

 Check what you have: